 For an even closer look, you can hire a small boat to take you into the sea cave, where you can see this peculiar attraction from an entirely new perspective.

 The Loch of Stenness and Loch of Harray dominates the middle of Orkney and is crammed full of things to do and see.

-Loch Stenness is connected to the ocean and hosts fantastic wildlife on full display when you visit this serene Loch.
-You can see birdlife, otters, seals, and much more as you explore the perimeter of the Loch.
+Loch Stenness is connected to the ocean and hosts fantastic wildlife on full display.
+When you visit this serene Loch, you can see birdlife, otters, seals, and much more as you explore the perimeter.